TikTok Is Exposing The Double Standards Between Gen Z Acne Sufferers

 ”

 Studies have consistently shown that boys tend to score higher in self-esteem tests than girls throughout adolescence.
-It's fascinating to see teenage girls putting all of this emotional energy into normalising skin conditions for boys and not getting anything back.
-To get to the bottom of why this is happening, I contacted psychodermatologist Dr Alia Ahmed, who specialises in skin and mental health.
+It's fascinating to see teenage girls putting all of this emotional energy into normalizing skin conditions for boys and not getting anything back.
+To get to the bottom of why this is happening, I contacted psychodermatologist Dr. Alia Ahmed, who specializes in skin and mental health.
 She cares passionately about the experiences of young people with acne.
 "Acne can have almost devastating psychological consequences," she told me.
-Interestingly, Dr Ahmed puts the popularity of the #boyswithacne hashtag down to girls trying to normalise acne for boys, something which is not reciprocated.
+Interestingly, Dr. Ahmed puts the popularity of the #boyswithacne hashtag down to girls trying to normalize acne for boys, something which is not reciprocated.
 "Women have always traditionally felt like a support network," she said.
 "I think women and girls are trying to make men feel better about themselves here, but it's usually at a personal cost because nobody is doing it for them."

 Advertisement